skypjack/entt/docs/md/links.md

   * [Apparently](https://www.youtube.com/watch?v=P8xvOA3ikrQ&t=1105s)
     [Call of Duty: Vanguard](https://www.callofduty.com/vanguard) by
     [Sledgehammer Games](https://www.sledgehammergames.com/): I can neither
-    confirm nor deny but there is a license I know in the credits.
+    confirm nor deny, but there is a license I know in the credits.
   * Apparently [D&D Dark Alliance](https://darkalliance.wizards.com) by
     [Wizards of the Coast](https://company.wizards.com): your party, their funeral.